 - Obfuscating Stupidity: Much more cunning than he looks.
 Behind his sleepy eyes, his unassuming tone and his Simpleton Voice lies a calm and patient schemer who enjoys acting ignorant while his opponents are driven up the wall.

 - Removable Shell: Happens regularly to Cecil Turtle's shell in his cartoons.

 - The Rival: To Bugs.
 And he is the only one who has REALLY bruised and battered his ego to the point of Bugs being the one who antagonises and openly declares his rivalry with him.

-- Role Reversal Episodes: The basic point of Cecil is to have a character that can do to Bugs what Bugs does to his other antagonists, complete with Bugs typically becoming the aggressor in Cecil's shorts as apposed to his usual Karmic Trickster.
+- Swapped Roles: The basic point of Cecil is to have a character that can do to Bugs what Bugs does to his other antagonists, complete with Bugs typically becoming the aggressor in Cecil's shorts as apposed to his usual Karmic Trickster.

 - Troll: He remains aggravatingly calm (for Bugs) and says the right things to get under his hare skin matter-of-factly and in a fakely foolish way to sound as if he really believes them.